← All posts

 The Hopkins supplement: how to write it

-Length-wise, you have 300–400 words.
-Spend roughly 60% on the fit half and 40% on the contribution half, and use real, specific names for the things you reference at Hopkins.
+Spend roughly the first two-thirds on the story and the last third on what it set in motion.
 Don't start with "Ever since I was young."
 Start in the middle of a thought.

 Standing out